4d_player

 Browse4D [source] [plugin]

-Description: This plugin allows borwing of 4d datasets created as single images in a folder.
+Description: This plugin allows browsing of 4d datasets created as single images in a folder.
 Does not require reading the data into RAM or as a virtual stack, speeding initial access times compared to the Image5D plugin or the Virtual Stack opener plugin.

 A Mac OS 9 version is available here: [source] [plugin]

-A Mac OS 9 version [source] [plugin]

 4d Tools toolset macro [source]

-Description: This toolset macro installs a a toolset for ImageJ that provides convenient button access to Jeff's QuickTime, 4d and rotation plugins.
+Description: This toolset macro installs a toolset for ImageJ that provides convenient button access to Jeff's QuickTime, 4d and rotation plugins.
 Place in the ->macros->toolsets folder in your ImageJ home directory to enable this functionality.
 Requires ImageJ 1.37t or higher.

 XY project macro [source]